Sheel-ui/3d-audio-playground/README.md

 ### Adjusting CHUNK size

 If the sound quality is not as intended, try adjusting the chunk size of the code.
-You can adjust the chuck size by changing the **CHUNK** variable at *line 12* of **sound.py** file
+You can adjust the chuck size by changing the **CHUNK** variable at *line 12* of **sound.py** file.
+If the buffer size is too large, smooth movement may be hindered since each buffer is played at a specific azimuth/elevation/radius.
+Conversely, if the buffer size is too small, your computer may struggle to process the audio rapidly enough.

 ### Addding you own HRTF profile